neroices/slce/content/posts/no-such-host.md

 ```

-- Add this code to your `/etc/hosts` file
+You can see there's no configuration on my `/etc/hosts`, if you have the same output, add this code to your `/etc/hosts` file:
 ```
 127.0.0.1   localhost
 ::1         localhost
-127.0.1.1   myhostname.localdomain  myhostname
+127.0.1.1   yourhostname.localdomain  yourhostname
 ```

 It should be like this